MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/public-folders/troubleshoot-public-folder-replication.md

 3. Make sure all public folder databases have the same `ReplicationMessageSize`.

-Next, verify that the folder in question is configured to use the store schedule.
-To do this:
+Next, verify that the folder in question is configured to use the store schedule:

 1. Start Exchange Management Console.
 2. Run the following cmdlet and verify `Replicas` and `UseDatabaseReplicationSchedule` are set: